 The Man Who Thinks He Never Has to Eat Again Is Probably Going to Be a Billionaire Soon

 Since we last talked to him, Rob and Soylent have become famous.
-His project has been derided as "dangerous," "ludicrous," and "a red flag for a potential eating disorder" by nutrition experts.
+His project has been derided as "dangerous", "ludicrous", and "a red flag for a potential eating disorder" by nutrition experts.
 Fortunately for Rob, the supporters of Soylent have been generous: a crowdfunding project for his fancy health goo raised almost $800,000 in under 30 days.
 Now Rob is the CEO of the Soylent Corporation; his hobby has officially turned into a career.
-His management team might look like the kind of technically minded nerds who'd want to consume most of their meals in the form of a beige, odorless powder mix, but they're also the potential forefathers of a famine cure.
+His management team might look like the kind of technically-minded nerds who'd want to consume most of their meals in the form of a beige, odourless powder mix, but they're also the potential forefathers of a famine cure.

 How have you dealt with all the media attention?